 What Can I Do To Treat Morton’s Neuroma

 If caught early, the treatment for Morton’s neuroma is quite simple.
+Once developed you will want to modify your activity until the condition improves.
 The condition can be very painful as it progresses, so here are a few home remedies to mitigate pain and ease recovery.

 Over-the-counter nonsteroidal anti-inflammatory medications, such as ibuprofen (Advil, Motrin IB, others) can reduce swelling and relieve pain.

 Change your footwear